 The Buddha perceived the social world as a construct shaped by humans rather than originating from divine sources.
 Consequently, he provided guidance to both kings and gahapatis to foster compassion and ethical conduct.
 The transformation of social relationships was envisioned as an outcome of individual endeavors. |

-Whom did the Buddha advise to be humane and ethical in their actions? |
+Whom did the Buddha advise to foster compassion and be ethical in their actions? |

-Merchants Farmers Kings and gahapatis Ascetics |
+Merchants and traders Farmers and Soldiers Kings and gahapatis Ascetics and Sages |

 Kings and gahapatis |